IAmAGameDev/EasyAutoScript/README.md

 ## To-Do List

+`Errors`:

+- [ ] Cannot pass a number value into Write Statements doesn't return a ( bracket Token

+`Features`:

 - [ ] Documentation
 - [ ] Create a new ParseException for easier debugging
+- [ ] Make the write statement handle booleans (will need some magic as if I remember correctly it breaks)
 - [ ] Use a Visitor pattern to Interpret instead of a if statement
 - [ ] Add a try block to the Program.cs for file load etc
 - [ ] Create a BooleanLiteralExpression to handle booleans